ikarth/nonogen/README.md

 National Novel Generation Month Project 2014

-[NaNoGenMo 2014] (https://github.com/dariusk/NaNoGenMo-2014): It started as a joke on Twitter by Darius Kazemi and grew into an entire month of people creating novel-writing generators.
+[NaNoGenMo 2014](https://github.com/dariusk/NaNoGenMo-2014): It started as a joke on Twitter by Darius Kazemi and grew into an entire month of people creating novel-writing generators.
 This one is mine.

-A thread about it's development can be found [here](https://github.com/dariusk/NaNoGenMo-2014/issues/35).
+A thread about its development can be found [here](https://github.com/dariusk/NaNoGenMo-2014/issues/35).

 ## Output